Jsreddy00/devops-exercise/README.md

 Once the docker image was built, I pushed the image to the AWS ECR in order to store the repository.
 This way if a code change is needed, I can push the new image to the repository easily.

-I decided to use Fargate to host the container as it's intended use case is best for small workloads such as this.
-Also eliminates the burden of maintaining a linux EC2 host.
+I decided to use Fargate to host the container as its intended use case is best for small workloads such as this.
+It also eliminates the burden of maintaining a linux EC2 host.

 If more containers are needed, a task can simply be created in the AWS Console or main.tf can be modified to create more infrastructure if needed.